proinsias/an-independent-mind/docs/Books/The Theory That Would Not Die.md

 ---

+Jeffreys was an Earth scientist who studied earthquakes, tsunamis, and tides.
+He said he qualified for the astronomy department “because Earth is a planet.” — location: [1101](kindle://book?action=open&asin=B0050QB3EQ&location=1101) ^ref-58130

+---
 Moreover, the p-value is a statement about data, whereas Jeffreys wanted to know about his hypothesis given his data. — location: [1147](kindle://book?action=open&asin=B0050QB3EQ&location=1147) ^ref-61498

 ---